Praqma/staci/README.md

-# Support Tracking and Continuous Integration
+# Support Tracking And Continuous Integration

 ## STACI consist of
 - Jira